WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

-\textbf{WaLi architecture:} The detailed architecture of the proposed WaLi is shown in Fig. \ref{fig:overall_architecture}.
-The network consists of four main components: \textbf{(i)} a total of 16 full complex-valued encoder-decoder blocks (i.e., 8 encoders and 8 decoders), \textbf{(ii)} complex-valued skip blocks, \textbf{(iii)} complex-valued conformer in the bottleneck layer, and (iv) complex-valued global attention blocks - CGAB.
-The complex domain processing by our proposed WaLi has the potential to recover clean phases from the noisy pressure sensor and to reconstruct magnitudes from the aliased spectrum (i.e., pressure sensor is sampled at a minimum of 0.5 kHz).
+\textbf{WaLi architecture:} \mycolor{To process the complex-valued T-F spectrograms, we design WaLi as a complex-valued network having a U-Net at its backbone (see Fig. \ref{fig:overall_architecture}) with four main components: \textbf{(i)} 16 full complex-valued encoder-decoder blocks} (i.e., 8 encoders and 8 decoders), \textbf{(ii)} complex-valued skip blocks, \textbf{(iii)} complex-valued conformer in the bottleneck layer, and \textbf{(iv)} complex-valued global attention blocks - CGAB.
+The complex domain processing by WaLi has the potential to recover clean phases from the noisy pressure sensor and to reconstruct magnitudes from the aliased spectrum (i.e., pressure is sampled at a minimum of 0.5 kHz).